Forward-backward SDEs with jumps and classical solutions to nonlocal quasilinear parabolic PDEs: Introduction

-We remark that our result on the existence and uniqueness of solution to FBSDE \rf{eqFBSDE} holds on a time interval of an arbitrary length and without any sort of monotonicity assumptions.
-Our assumptions on the FBSDE coefficients are formulated in a way that makes it possible to solve the associated PIDE, which is a particular case of non-local PDE \rf{PDE}.
-The assumptions on the coefficients of \rf{PDE} are, in turn, natural extensions of the assumptions in \cite{lady} for traditional quasilinear parabolic PDEs and coincide with the latter if the coefficients of \rf{PDE} do not depend on $\tet_u$.
-It is known that the work of Ladyzhenskaya et al \cite{lady} provides assumptions on solvability of quasilinear parabolic PDEs in the most general form, which makes us believe that both problems, FBSDE \rf{eqFBSDE} and the associated PIDE, are solved in quite general assumptions (unlike \cite{wu99} and \cite{wu03}).
+We remark that our result on the existence and uniqueness of solution to FBSDE \rf{eqFBSDE} holds on a time interval of arbitrary length and without any sort of monotonicity assumptions.
+Our assumptions on the FBSDE coefficients are formulated in a way that makes it possible to solve, in the classical sense, the associated PIDE, which is a particular case of non-local PDE \rf{PDE}.

 Importantly, we obtain a link between the solution to FBSDE \rf{eqFBSDE} and the solution to the associated PIDE.
-A similar link in the case of FBSDEs driven by a Brownian motion was established by Ma, Protter, and Yong \cite{ma1}, and the related result on solvability of FBSDEs is known as the four step scheme.
-The main tool to establish this link, and, consequently, to solve Brownian FBSDEs, was the aforementioned result of Ladyzhenskaya et al \cite{lady} on quasilinear parabolic PDEs.
+A similar link in the case of FBSDEs driven by a Brownian motion was established by Ma, Protter, and Yong \cite{ma1}, and the related result on the solvability of FBSDEs is known as the four step scheme.
+The main tool to establish this link (and, consequently, to solve Brownian FBSDEs) was the existence of a classical solution to traditional quasilinear parabolic second-order PDEs, which, however, is well known; and as the main reference used in \cite{ma1}, stands the monograph of Ladyzhenskaya et al \cite{lady}.
 Since the consideration of FBSDEs with jumps leads to PDEs of type \rf{PDE}, i.e., containing the non-local dependence $\tet_u$, the theory developed in \cite{lady} is not applicable anymore.

+It is rather doubtless that a L\'evy analog of the four step scheme is an interesting problem on its own; yet due to the technical complexity of the proofs, a direct generalization of the results of \cite{lady} to non-local PDEs is not obvious.
+Indeed, it has been more than twenty years since the original four step scheme was published.